 Do I need experience?

-Certain internships require you to have basic knowledge of the subjects you will be learning about; however, you are not required to participate in our internship programs, having previous experience will contribute to a higher score.
+Certain internships require you to have basic knowledge of the subjects you will be learning about; however although previous experience is not required to participate in our internship programs, having previous experience will contribute to a higher score.

 Who should apply?